 All of our decisions are made to either avoid pain or gain pleasure.
 But statistically, people will do more to avoid pain than gain pleasure.

 2. Identify The Consequence Of The Problem

 Once you, as the leader, have identified the unwanted issue in their life, you now show your target how not taking action to correct this issue will result in more pain.

 Ultimately, you’re selling a solution.
 But sometimes you can’t do that unless the person knows that they have a problem.
 So the first step is to show them their problem.

 3. Identify The Chosen Solution

 Here, you have your target select the outcome they think will solve their problem.

 The best way to do this is by asking questions like, “What do you think would fix this?”
 “What would be the ideal outcome for you?” or “What would you prefer?”

 4. Identify The Consequences Of The Solution

 It’s essential that your target accepts and understands every aspect of the new outcome and fully supports it.
 If they don’t, they will blame you when things don’t work out as planned (if that happens).

 5. Check For Confirmation

 Make sure that the chosen outcome is something that your target truly wants.
-It will not help if they are not truthful, either to themselves or with you.
+It will not help if they are not truthful, either to themselves or to you.